MissingMaps/partners/app/_partner/salesforce.md

   desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
 - id: 10094
   desc: "This remote mapping of buildings and roads will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
-- id: 6732
-  desc: "The evolving Ebola situation in the DRC makes it a priority to map all tracks, pathways, health facilities and other infrastructure in towns and villages serving the borders.
-There is a severe lack of up-to-date and detailed maps of this area available to those involved in the fight to contain the potential outbreak."

 ---